Expert Review

-The Jeep Compass is a medium-sized SUV that has undergone a minor exterior facelift but crucially is now available as a plug-in hybrid branded as the Compass 4xe (pronounced ‘four-by-e’), as well as a petrol model.
-It has a new infotainment system, and impressive off-road performance, but is underpowered and suffers from a very small fuel tank that will see you constantly refilling.
-It is also up against models such as the Volkswagen Tiguan, Kia Sportage and Ford Kuga, which present a challenge.
+The Jeep Compass is a medium-sized SUV that has undergone a minor exterior facelift but crucially is now available as a plug-in hybrid branded as the Compass 4xe (pronounced ‘four-by-e’), as well as a e-hybrid model which is a mild hybrid and replaces the petrol only version.
+It has a smart infotainment system, and in 4xe guise has impressive off-road performance, but is underpowered and suffers from a very small fuel tank that will see you constantly refilling.
+It is also up against models such as Volkswagen Tiguan, Kia Sportage and Ford Kuga, which present a challenge.

 “The Compass 4xe is your car of choice if you’re after low running costs”

 The list price for the Compass looks quite steep compared with some competitors that have better tech on board.
 However, with up to 30 miles of electric-only running, a possible 44g/km of CO2 and access to low-emissions zones, the Compass 4xe is your car of choice if you’re after low running costs.
 It will appeal to company drivers in particular, with tax in mind.
-Otherwise it’s the 1.3-litre petrol version, which emits 20g/km less than its predecessor, thus saving you slightly more money.
+Otherwise, it’s the 1.5-litre petrol e-hybrid version, this improves on the efficiency of the previous petrol version, thus saving you slightly more money.
+On our test it seemed pretty efficient, averaging around 47 mpg.

 Expert rating: 3/5